Sensory User's Manual

 Ever notice how foods seem to taste bland or less distinctive when

-the nose is blocked by a cold?
+the nose is blocked by a common cold?

 Smell